UP11SRE/Greenstitch-assignment/README.md

 Here's an example of using the Parking Lot System:

-Welcome to the Parking Lot System!
+->Welcome to the Parking Lot System!

 ->create_parking_lot 6
 Created a parking lot with 6 slots.